MartijnvAdrichem/Minor.Nijn/README.md

 ```

 ## Testbus

-The Nijn framework also has a testbus environment that will mock rabbitmq.
-To activate it you need to replace the line var context = connectionBuilder.CreateContext() in your startup with context = new TestBusContext()
+The Nijn framework also has a testbus environment that will mock RabbitMQ.
+To activate it you need to replace the line var context = connectionBuilder.CreateContext() in your startup with context = new TestBusContext().

 The testbus also gives you the opportunity to read out the existing queues (which you can use in your tests).
 You can do this with the following code